tdiesler/nessus-cardano/plutus/alonzo/4_Alonzo-purple-exercise-4.md

   && cardano-cli address build \
     --payment-script-file /var/cardano/local/scripts/alwayssucceeds.plutus \
     --out-file /var/cardano/local/scratch/alwayssucceeds.addr \
-    --testnet-magic 7 \
+    --testnet-magic 8 \
   && SCRIPT_ADDR=$(cat ~/cardano/scratch/alwayssucceeds.addr) \
   && echo "SCRIPT_ADDR=${SCRIPT_ADDR}"

-ExBudget {_exBudgetCPU = ExCPU 4081000, _exBudgetMemory = ExMemory 790}
+ExBudget {_exBudgetCPU = ExCPU 1390000, _exBudgetMemory = ExMemory 100}
-SCRIPT_ADDR=addr_test1wz9q37z3kgh9c4x7ppa7xplw4va4epvg4r82svvcvlrcdcqzuzfp7
+{
+    "type": "PlutusScriptV1",
+    "description": "",
+    "cborHex": "4e4d01000033222220051200120011"
+}
+SCRIPT_ADDR=addr_test1wpnlxv2xv9a9ucvnvzqakwepzl9ltx7jzgm53av2e9ncv4sysemm8
 ```

 You may also want to inspect the Plutus Core form – this is a representation of the compiled script that will be executed on the blockchain.
-Confirm that your script is identical to the pre-compiled version that you used in [Exercise 3](3_Alonzo-white-exercise-3.md).
+Confirm that your script is identical to the pre-compiled version that you used in [Exercise 3](3_Alonzo-purple-exercise-3.md).
 If not, how is it different, and why?

 2. Compile the `HelloWorld` Plutus script from [source](../../resources/plutus-sources/plutus-helloworld).
 Save the serialised Plutus script into a file `helloworld.plutus`.

 ### 2.1 Compile HelloWorld (Static Value)

 ```
-cd ~/git/nessus-cardano/plutus/alonzo-white/plutus-sources/plutus-helloworld \
+cd ~/git/nessus-cardano/plutus/alonzo-purple/plutus-sources/plutus-helloworld \
   && cabal run plutus-helloworld 1 helloworld.plutus \
   && cp helloworld.plutus ../../plutus-scripts \
   && mv helloworld.plutus ~/cardano/scripts \
   && cardano-cli address build \
     --payment-script-file /var/cardano/local/scripts/helloworld.plutus \
     --out-file /var/cardano/local/scratch/helloworld.addr \
-    --testnet-magic 7 \
+    --testnet-magic 8 \
   && SCRIPT_ADDR=$(cat ~/cardano/scratch/helloworld.addr) \
   && echo "SCRIPT_ADDR=\"${SCRIPT_ADDR}\""

-ExBudget {_exBudgetCPU = ExCPU 9814000, _exBudgetMemory = ExMemory 2260}
+ExBudget {_exBudgetCPU = ExCPU 2443000, _exBudgetMemory = ExMemory 370}
-SCRIPT_ADDR="addr_test1wpcraj4u9dg7x8kj52a44ja8hn66t4udxyxd9ll9gavqcxsr8w9j9"
+SCRIPT_ADDR="addr_test1wz76075duuumrem07h6s7sskrjnvra4n7zepekuju3fl5dskq3na6"
 ```

 3. Build a Cardano transaction that will submit `helloworld.plutus` for execution on the testnet.
-You will need to provide two inputs: one to pay for the transaction and one to provide the collateral for running the Plutus script.
+As before, you will need to provide two input addresses: one to pay for the transaction fees and one to provide the collateral that is spent if the Plutus script fails to validate (to avoid risking all your funds, it is recommended that you use a dedicated payment address with limited funds to pay for the collateral rather than your main payment address!).

 ### 3.1 Lock some funds in HelloWorld (Static Value)